Automate Google Drive

 Start by listing the click work, not the file work.
 "Upload this file, rename it, move it into that subfolder, share it with this email."
 Pull each of those values from a Google Sheet column, then loop the rows.
 Build the steps in the Chrome extension, run it on one row to check, then let it loop.

-For anything that's pure-API-shaped — read a list of files, fetch metadata, pull rows — I'd reach for the Google API directly.
+For anything that's pure-API-shaped.
+Read a list of files, fetch metadata, pull rows.
+I'd reach for the Google API directly.
 For everything else, a browser bot is the shortest path.

 Automate Google Drive from a description

 Describe the Drive work in plain words in the Chrome extension and it builds the steps for you.
 Tell it the source folder, where to put each file, and how to name it.
 Explore no-code.
-Note: Build from description is coming very soon.
-In the meantime you can still use the no-code builder.

 To the right is an example.
 Describe the Drive work and let the AI lay out the steps of your bot.